 Sites like Fiverr allow users to offer services to customers at a standard price.
 When customers search the large site and find your services, you complete the work and get paid.
-Fiverr could be a great way to leverage your side hustle if you aren’t ready to turn it into an independent business yet.
+Fiverr could be a great way to leverage your side hustle and add another source of income if you aren’t ready to turn it into an independent business yet.

 The trick to making passive income with Fiverr is to sell tasks that can be easily repeated with minimal effort.

 With the Instacart App, users can request grocery delivery from local stores.
-When they do, the app notifies you and you pick up your neighbor’s groceries while you’re out getting yours anyway.
+When they do, the passive income app notifies you and you pick up your neighbor’s groceries while you’re out getting yours anyway.

 Instacart splits the fee with you once you deliver the goods—a win-win for you and your neighbor too.

 Another way to earn passive income through cash-back rewards is to sign up for Ibotta.
-With passive income apps like Ibotta, you search through their coupons and offers before you shop, identifying items you were going to buy anyway.
+With passive income apps like Ibotta, you search through their coupon codes and offers before you shop, identifying items you were going to buy anyway.

 Then, you use the Ibotta app to make those purchases and you’ll receive cash back almost instantly.
-Plus, you can get an immediate $20 welcome bonus just for using the app.
+Plus, you can get an immediate $20 welcome sign up bonus just for using the app.